Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 3. an applicable education completed outside Finland which in the awarding country gives eligibility for corresponding higher education.

-You must also fulfil the University of Turku language skill requirements.
+You must also fulfill the University of Turku language skill requirements.

-Prerequisites for pursuing a doctoral degree in the Turku Doctoral Programme of Molecular Medicine are written in the Study Guide 2024-2027.
+Prerequisites for pursuing a doctoral degree in the Turku Doctoral Programme of Molecular Medicine are written in the Study Guide 2024-2027 (Turku Doctoral Programme of Molecular Medicine, Description parts).

 When applying for a fixed-term Doctoral Researcher position under an employment contract with the University of Turku Graduate School (UTUGS):